 Why Sun Exposure?

 Humans evolved in the sun, and depend on a certain amount of sun exposure for good health.
-Photons from the sun interact with your body to produce a variety of specialized biomolecules, each of which is essential for the proper functioning of your complex body chemistry.
+Photons from the sun interact with your body to produce or activate a variety of specialized biomolecules, each of which is essential for the proper functioning of your complex body chemistry.
 These biomolecules include vitamin D, nitric oxide, melatonin, beta-endorphins, dopamine and others described on this website.

 Every one of the 37 trillion cells in your body has a receptor for one or more of these biomolecules.
-A shortage of these biomolecules manifests over time in higher risk for a wide range of chronic and infectious diseases and adverse health conditions including shortened life expectancy.
+A shortage of these biomolecules manifests over time in higher risk for a wide range of diseases and adverse health conditions including shortened life expectancy.

 What is Serum 25(OH)D?

 Serum 25(OH)D is a precursor to vitamin D formed when photons from sun convert 7-dehydrocholesterol located in the lower layers of the skin into vitamin D3, which is then metabolized in the liver to form 25(OH)D (also known as 25-hydroxyvitamin D).
 The level of 25(OH)D in the blood (serum 25(OH)D) is used to determine a person’s vitamin D status.
 25(OH)D is subsequently metabolized in the kidneys into 1-25-dihydroxyvitamin D, the active form of vitamin D.

 Since 70%-90% of 25(OH)D is produced by sun exposure, the level of 25(OH)D in your blood is at the same time a measure of your vitamin D status and a biomarker for sun exposure.
-It is the best metric currently available for the amount of your sun exposure and thus for the adequacy of the other biomolecules produced in your body by sun exposure.
+It is the best metric currently available for the amount of your sun exposure and thus for the adequacy of the other biomolecules produced or activated in your body by sun exposure.